Analysis | Trump’s and Biden’s paths to victory, explained

-Because Biden is the favorite in this race and has many more paths to victory, this post will focus on the fewer and thus more manageable number of paths to a surprise outcome: A Trump win.
+Because Biden is the favorite in this race and has many more paths to victory, this post will focus on the fewer and thus more manageable number of paths to a surprise outcome: a Trump win.

 So bookmark this page and refresh often tonight.
 We’ll move quickly and make it easy to follow.